Miller–Brewer House

-The Miller–Brewer House is a historic Greek Revival-style home located near Rochester, Washington, United States.
-It was built in 1860 and is one of Washington state's few surviving box frame style houses from the territorial era.
+The Miller–Brewer House was a historic Greek Revival-style home located near Rochester, Washington, United States.
+It was built in 1860 and prior to 2017, was one of Washington state's few surviving box frame style houses from the territorial era.
 The house was added to the National Register of Historic Places in 1988.
 It was destroyed by fire on Aug.
 22, 2017.

 Historic importance

 The Miller–Brewer House, on the National Register of Historic Places, was built in or around 1860 in the area of Rochester, Washington State.
 The house was historically significant for its box frame (vertical plank) construction, a construction method in use only during the very early settlement period, from 1855 to about 1875.
 It was one of Washington's very few remaining examples of this construction method, and one of the most intact and best-constructed examples up until its destruction.
 It was also noteworthy for still being on its original site.
 Many similarly historic houses have been relocated from their original sites.